 Under the Bank Credit Facility Agreement, Magellan agrees to maintain a prescribed fixed charge coverage ratio and total leverage ratio, the failure of which will create an event of default pursuant to the Bank Credit Facility Agreement.
 The fixed charge coverage ratio is the ratio of (a) earnings before interest, taxes, depreciation and amortization less cash taxes less distributions permitted by the lenders, to (b) the sum of scheduled principal payments paid plus interest expense plus capital lease payments made.
 The total leverage ratio is ratio of (a) total indebtedness as at such time to (b) EBITDA (defined as net income before interest, income taxes, depreciation and amortization) for the most recently completed four financial quarters.
+As of December 31, 2020, the Corporation was in compliance with these covenants.

 See "Risks Inherent in Magellan's Business - The Corporation's debt may need to be refinanced and such refinancing may not be available".
-For more information in relation to the Bank Credit Facility Agreement, reference is made to Note 12 of the Corporation's consolidated financial statements for the year ended December 31, 2019 filed on SEDAR at www.sedar.com, which note is incorporated by reference into this Annual Information Form and see "General Development of the Business - Financing Matters" and "Material Contracts".
+For more information in relation to the Bank Credit Facility Agreement, reference is made to Note 12 of the Corporation's consolidated financial statements for the year ended December 31, 2020 filed on SEDAR at www.sedar.com, which note is incorporated by reference into this Annual Information Form and see "General Development of the Business - Financing Matters" and "Material Contracts".